markusReinert/ExtremeSurgeAnalysis/README.md

 # ExtremeSurgeAnalysis
 Statistical extreme value analysis of storm surge levels with Python.

-This repository contains the code belonging to an unpublished manuscript by Markus Reinert *et al.* (2021).
+This repository contains the code belonging to a submitted manuscript by Markus Reinert *et al.* (2021).
 The reference to the paper will be added here as soon as it is published.
+When you use the code in this repository, please cite our paper and include the reference to it.

 Note that the data used in the manuscript cannot be published here for copyright reasons and needs to be obtained separately.
 The surge